chetnashah/webconcepts/AWSConcepts.md

 * ECS task definition - how to launch docker containers on instances.

+### AWS elastic load balancing

+Distribute traffic across multiple targets like:
+1. EC2 instances
+2. containers
+3. ip addresses.

+#### Application load balancer

+For http & https.
+Supports path & hostname based routing. well suited to container applications. websockets supported.

+`Listener` : Port + protocol.
+`Rules`: map listeners to target groups.
+`Target group`: virtual group of targets which can be.
+Targets within a target group have to be homogeneous.
+1. group of ec2 instances
+2. group of ip addresses
+3. group of containers.

+Target level healthchecks used to decide routing by load balancer.

+Supports fixed response based on rule, used for error code/page. offloaded to load balancer.

+Cert management can be a part of loadbalancer, offloading them from target servers.
+ACM makes this even simpler.

+* It is possible to authenticate application users at the load balancer, offloading authentication from target servers, using AWS Cognito or other integrations.
+#### Network load balancer

+TCP workloads.
+High throughput, million req/s.

 ### AWS Fargate

 AWS Fargate is a serverless, pay-as-you-go compute engine that lets you focus on building applications without managing servers.
 AWS Fargate is compatible with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).

+### AWS auto scaling group

+Logical group of instances for your service.

+`Launch template` - this determines what will launch
+e.g. ec2 instance type, AMI, ssh keys, IAM profile, user data.

+Approaches:
+* golden image - AMI prebaked with application code & libraries, instance is directly ready to get traffic.

+* Base AMI + install code & config using tools or CodeDeploy - puppet/chef/ansible